CALL TODAY FOR A FREE CONSULTATION (310) 274-6529

 • Inability to prove that you are the source of information uploaded.

-• You had that person’s permission to share someone’s private information.
+• Having that person's permission to share someone's private information.

 • Absence of malicious intent to do harm.